Online Continual Adaptation with Active Self-Training: Experimental Details

-\textbf{Datasets:} \begin{enumerate}[ 1.] \item \emph{Rotating Gaussian} (binary): We simulate a non-stationary environment with continual domain shift.
+\textbf{Datasets~~} We provide detailed descriptions of our datasets as follows: \begin{enumerate}[ 1.] \item \emph{Rotating Gaussian}: We simulate a non-stationary environment with continual domain shift.
 We use two Gaussian distributions with center points $(5,0)$ and $(15,0),$ and covariance matrix $3 I$ ($I$ denotes identity matrix), to represent class $1$ and $-1.$ We let the center points averagely rotate from $0\degree$ to $180\degree$ counterclockwise in $2000$ time steps, and in each time, we sample one data instance.
 Therefore, every data sample comes from a different domain.
-All the time, we keep $P(Y = 1) = P(Y = -1) = 1/2.$ \item \emph{Portraits} (binary): It is a realistic dataset, which contains 37,921 photos of high school seniors labeled by gender across many years.
+All the time, we keep $P(Y = 1) = P(Y = -1) = 1/2.$ \item \emph{Rotating MNIST}: We randomly select and shuffle 35000 images from the original MNIST dataset, using the first 10,000 images with no rotation as the source dataset.
+We averagely rotate the next 25,000 images from $0\degree$ to $90\degree$ counterclockwise to be the target dataset with a continually changing domain. \item \emph{Portraits}: It is a realistic dataset, which contains 37,921 photos of high school seniors labeled by gender across many years.
 This real dataset suffers from a natural continual domain shift, including covariate shift and label shift, as shown in previous works~\citep{ginosar2015century,kumar2020understanding}.
 We downsample all the images to 32x32, and do no other preprocessing.
 We take the first 2000 images as the source domain.
-We use the next 16000 images as target data with a continually changing domain, and test the online adaptation. \item \emph{Rotating MNIST} (multiclass): We randomly select and shuffle 35000 images from the original MNIST dataset, using the first 10,000 images with no rotation as the source dataset.
-We averagely rotate the next 25,000 images from $0\degree$ to $90\degree$ counterclockwise to be the target dataset with a continually changing domain. \end{enumerate}
+We use the next 16000 images as target data with a continually changing domain, and test the online adaptation. \item \emph{Cover-Type}: It is a realistic dataset from the UCI repository.
+This goal is to predict the forest Cover-Type at a particular location given 54 features~\citep{blackard1999comparative}.
+The original Cover-Type dataset contains 581012 samples and has 7 type classes to be predicted.
+In our experiment, we leave the examples in the first two classes (which compose the majority of the dataset, have 500k samples in total) and sort the examples by increasing horizontal distance to the water body.
+Then we split the data into a source domain (first 50K examples), an intermediate domain (next 400K examples), and a target domain (final 50K examples).
+This dataset setting follows the setting in~\citet{kumar2020understanding}. \end{enumerate}